jonas089/articles/fft.md

 ## Roots of Unity
 ### Complex Roots of Unity
-In order to apply FFT to the input vector that contains a signal that we want to analyze using FFT, we must pad our input to a power of 2:
+In order to apply FFT to the input vector that contains a signal that we want to analyze using FFT, we should pad our input to a power of 2:

 ```
 [3,2,1,0] # some example input, could be measurement results (signal amplitude over time)